What is a Lasting Power of Attorney?

 A "Health and Welfare" LPA covers decisions about health and care and even deciding where you are to live.
 This can only be used if someone is incapable of dealing with such matters themselves.

 Our free information pack teaches you the steps you need to know.
-Grab Your Copy Now
+Free Download

 An LPA ensures that, should you be unable to manage your own affairs, the people you have appointed can manage your financial life on your behalf.
 This can save a great deal of money and distress, and will ensure that, as a vulnerable person, your affairs will be handled correctly and quickly.